Tutorial | Dataiku apps#

 Tip

-Recap of a visual Dataiku application#
+Recap of a visual Dataiku app#

-Rather than focus on the functionality of this specific application, try to recognize the value that this work pattern brings.
-One user can design a highly complex project that may prepare data, build models, or create dashboards for example.
+• One user can design a highly complex project that may prepare data, build models, or create dashboards for example.

-The app’s creator can then enable many other users to access results or assets from that project in their own way — without interfering with other users or the original project.
+• The app’s creator can then enable many other users to access results or assets from that project in their own way—without interfering with other users or the original project.

 Tip

-Build a Dataiku application-as-recipe#
+Build a Dataiku app-as-recipe#

-Convert a project into a Dataiku application-as-recipe#
+Convert a project into a Dataiku app-as-recipe#

 3. Navigate to the Advanced tab near the top right.

-4. Toggle ON the “Use as recipe” field.
+4. Toggle On the “Use as recipe” field.

 5. Click Save.

-Define the application-as-recipe#
+Define the app-as-recipe#

 1. After saving, navigate back to the Content tab of the Application designer.